alessandrobelli/Lingua/README.md

 **This package is in pre-release with known issues.
 Please report them.**

-I would like to warmly thank [Spatie](https://spatie.be/) and Freek to have though me how to develop packages.
+I would like to warmly thank [Spatie](https://spatie.be/) and Freek to have taught me how to develop packages.

 ## Requirements